 If you don’t have a portfolio website, don’t worry!
 Setting one up doesn’t take long and it’s easy to do as long as you choose the right platform.

-Make sure to pick a website builder with fresh, modern themes and an array of cool fonts so you can show off your graphic design work as beautifully as possible—and get the best graphic designer salary possible!
+Make sure to pick a website builder with fresh, modern templates and an array of cool fonts so you can show off your graphic design work as beautifully as possible—and get the best graphic designer salary possible!

 And Never Work for Free